 Research, Education, Extension Funding Opportunities

-(TOP) ~ Environmental Engineering
+(TOP) ~ Environmental Projects

 (TOP) ~ Environmental Sustainability

 The goal of the Environmental Sustainability program is to promote sustainable engineered systems that support human well-being and that are also compatible with sustaining natural (environmental) systems.
 These systems provide ecological services vital for human survival.
 Research efforts supported by the program typically consider long time horizons and may incorporate contributions from the social sciences and ethics.
 The program supports engineering research that seeks to balance society's need to provide ecological protection and maintain stable economic conditions.
-There are four principal general research areas that are supported: 1) Industrial Ecology; 2) Green Engineering; 3) Ecological Engineering; 4) Earth Systems Engineering.
-Deadline, Oct.
-1. Read the full announcement.
+There are four principal general research areas that are supported: 1) Industrial Ecology; 2) Green Engineering; 3) Ecological Engineering; and 4) Earth Systems Engineering.
+Deadline, October 20.
+Read the full announcement.

 Vision: The Societies Washington, DC Science Policy Office (SPO) will advocate the importance and value of the agronomic, crop and soil sciences in developing national science policy and ensuring the necessary public-sector investment in the continued health of the environment for the well being of humanity.
 The SPO will assimilate, interpret, and disseminate in a timely manner to Society members information about relevant agricultural, natural resources and environmental legislation, rules and regulations under consideration by Congress and the Administration.

 This page of the ASA-CSSA-SSSA web site will highlight current news items relevant to Science Policy.
 It is not an endorsement of any position.